-Under the influence means lacking the normal use of mental or physical faculties.
+Under the influence

+Lacking the normal use of mental or physical faculties.
 Impairment of a person's physical or mental faculties may be evidenced by a pattern of abnormal or erratic behavior, the presence of physical symptoms of drug or alcohol use, or by admission.
 A student "under the influence" need not be legally intoxicated to trigger disciplinary action.

+Use

-Use means voluntarily introducing into one's body, by any means, a prohibited substance.
+Voluntarily introducing into one's body, by any means, a prohibited substance.

+Zip gun

-Zip gun is a device or combination of devices, not originally a firearm, but adapted to expel a projectile through a smooth-bore or rifled-bore barrel by using the energy generated by an explosion or burning substance.
+A device or combination of devices, not originally a firearm, but adapted to expel a projectile through a smooth-bore or rifled-bore barrel by using the energy generated by an explosion or burning substance.

-INFORMATION FOR PARENTS/GUARDIANS AND IMPORTANT NOTICES
+INFORMATION FOR LEGAL GUARDIANS AND IMPORTANT NOTICES